Northern Ireland: Partition of Ireland

-1925–1965
+Established government and boundaries

 Northern Ireland's border was drawn to give it "a decisive Protestant majority".
 At the time of its creation, Northern Ireland's population was two-thirds Protestant and one-third Catholic.
 Most Protestants were unionists/loyalists who sought to maintain Northern Ireland as a part of the United Kingdom, while most Catholics were Irish nationalists/republicans who sought an independent United Ireland.
 There was mutual self-imposed segregation in Northern Ireland between Protestants and Catholics such as in education, housing, and often employment.

-For its first fifty years, Northern Ireland had an unbroken series of Unionist Party governments.
-Almost every minister of these governments were members of the Protestant Orange Order.
-Almost all judges and magistrates were Protestant, many of them closely associated with the Unionist Party.
+For its first fifty years, Northern Ireland had an unbroken series of Ulster Unionist Party governments.
+Every prime minister and almost every minister of these governments were members of the Orange Order, as were all but 11 of the 149 Ulster Unionist Party (UUP) MPs elected during this time.
+Almost all judges and magistrates were Protestant, many of them closely associated with the UUP.
 Northern Ireland's new police force was the Royal Ulster Constabulary (RUC), which succeeded the Royal Irish Constabulary (RIC).
 It too was almost wholly Protestant and lacked operational independence, responding to directions from government ministers.
-The RUC and the reserve Ulster Special Constabulary (USC) were militarized police forces due to the threat from the IRA.
+The RUC and the reserve Ulster Special Constabulary (USC) were militarized police forces due to the perceived threat of militant republicanism.
+In 1936 the British advocacy group - the National Council for Civil Liberties characterised the USC as "nothing but the organised army of the Unionist party".
 They "had at their disposal the Special Powers Act, a sweeping piece of legislation which allowed arrests without warrant, internment without trial, unlimited search powers, and bans on meetings and publications".
+This 1922 Act was made permanent in 1933 and was not repealed until 1973.

-The Nationalist Party was the main political party in opposition to the Unionist governments.
+The Nationalist Party was the main political party in opposition to the UUP governments.
 However, its elected members often protested by abstaining from the Northern Ireland parliament, and many nationalists did not vote in parliamentary elections.
 Other early nationalist groups which campaigned against partition included the National League of the North (formed in 1928), the Northern Council for Unity (formed in 1937) and the Irish Anti-Partition League (formed in 1945).

-The Unionist governments, and some unionist-dominated local authorities, were accused of discriminating against the Catholic and Irish nationalist minority; especially over gerrymandering of electoral boundaries, the allocation of public housing, public sector employment, and policing.
-While some individual accusations were unfounded or exaggerated, there are enough proven cases to show "a consistent and irrefutable pattern of deliberate discrimination against Catholics".
-Decades later, Unionist First Minister of Northern Ireland, David Trimble, said it had been a "cold house" for Catholics.

-In June 1940, to encourage the neutral Irish state to join with the Allies of World War II, British Prime Minister Winston Churchill indicated to the Taoiseach Éamon de Valera that the United Kingdom would push for Irish unity, but believing that Churchill could not deliver, de Valera declined the offer.
-The British did not inform the Government of Northern Ireland that they had made the offer to the Dublin government, and de Valera's rejection was not publicised until 1970.